itsdfish/SequentialSamplingModels.jl/docs/src/poisson_race.md

 # Poisson Race

-The Lognormal Race model (LNR) assumes evidence for each option races independently and that the first passage time for each option is lognormally distributed.
-One way in which the LNR has been used is to provide a likelihood function for the ACT-R cognitive architecture.
-An example of such an application can be found in [ACTRModels.jl](https://itsdfish.github.io/ACTRModels.jl/dev/example2/).
-We will present a simplified version below.
+The Poisson race model is one of the first sequential sampling models, with origins dating back to 1962.
+In this model, evidence accumulates in discrete steps until the first accumulator reaches a threshold.
+The time between increments follows an exponential distribution.
+The first passage time follows a gamma distribution because it is the sum of exponential random variables.

 # Example
-In this example, we will demonstrate how to use the LNR in a generic two alternative forced choice task.
+In this example, we will demonstrate how to use the Poisson race model in a generic two alternative forced choice task.
 ```@setup poisson_race
 using SequentialSamplingModels
 using Plots